Yinqinw/yinqin-portfolio-templates/critique-by-design.md

 Questions to ask:
 - Can you tell me what you think this is?

     Both three said it is a military expanse graph and it's clear to see that.

 - Is there anything you find surprising or confusing?

-One said that it is interesting to see that Russia's military spending is going down given that they are how US spend, the highest
+    One said that it is interesting to see that Russia's military spending is going down given that they are in a state of war.

+    Other two of my teammates said they are surprise to see how much US spend in military and they are the highest.

 - Who do you think is the intended audience for this?

+    UN, government entity.
+One said this graph is intend to inform the US they spend too much on military.
 - Is there anything you would change or do differently?

 Results: